 - Redos for integration requests where a "callback" is not used (the system keeps checking for results, e.g., Panopto, NCast), will only get the new results if the original submission failed.

 Some things to consider when using Redo:

 - Note that Redo changes can only be made to the media submitted with the original submission.
-If you need to provide a revised media file, then you will need to submit it as a new job.
+If you need to provide a revised media file, then you will need to submit it as a new submission.

-- You may run as many Redos as you need to for a given job, but you cannot Redo a Redo.
+- You may run as many Redos as you need to for a given submission, but you cannot Redo a Redo.
 Therefore, if you want to preserve transcript changes made in previous Redos, start with the transcript submitted for your last Redo.

 - When doing translation, ensure you review the original results first, and use the Redo feature if you need to issue new results.
 If you Redo after the translation is complete, your changes will not propagate to the translated results.